College Football Playoff Bracket if 2022 Season Ended Today

 TJ Inman

-The long offseason is mercifully over, and the far too short season has begun.
-That’s right.
-College football is back, and week one reminded us all how fun this is!
-Sport’s most exclusive postseason, the College Football Playoff, will pit the four best teams against each other in the semifinals before the winners play for the title.
+The season is only two weeks old, and we nearly had major carnage at the top of our hypothetical College Football Playoff bracket.
+Nonetheless, Alabama held on at Texas and retained a place in the top four.
+Every game matters as the most exclusive postseason, the College Football Playoff will pit the four best teams against each other in the semifinals before the winners play for the title.
 We have an entire season ahead, but what would the bracket look like if the season ended today?

 College Football Playoff Bracket